mamane19/chrome-extension/README.md

 5. Open any youtube video and click on extension icon
 6. fill up the required details and click `Download`
 7. Video will be downloaded to `YoutubeDownloader` folder in default downloads directory

+#Notes
+* This is the first attempt of doing this, I will surely be updating it and improving
+* I used a local server to help run the extension, and I have plans to change this
+* If you have any suggestions/feedback feel free to contact me, I am very open to that
+* This is just a learning project :)